 Equally humid, sunny weather can also be a trigger – understanding what causes your skin to react is the key in controlling your Rosacea.

 WHAT IS ROSACEA?

 Rosacea is a condition that causes blood vessels to enlarge, giving a flushed appearance to the upper cheeks and nose.

-It’s most common in women over the age of 30 and several friends of mine developed the conditionduring their first pregnancy, there’s also some evidence to suggest it may be hereditary, but it isn’t contagious.
+It’s most common in women over the age of 30 and several friends of mine developed the condition during their first pregnancy.
+There’s also some evidence to suggest it may be hereditary, but it isn’t contagious.

 These are the most common Rosacea lifestyle triggers:

 - Spicy Food

 Like many conditions, Rosacea is also triggered by stress.
 Although it’s easier said than done, try to lower your stress levels with daily meditation or relaxation.
 It is also a good idea to keep a diary of what cause your Rosacea to flare up each day or week, to help identify patterns and triggers specific to you.

 Many over-the-counter and prescription Rosacea creams contain the irritant, BENZOYL PEROXIDE which is definitely worth giving a wide berth as it may exacerbate symptoms.

 Instead, stick to soothing and strengthening actives like Chamomile and Rosehip.
 Rosehip is a fantastic skin healer and strengthener while Chamomile contains azulene, a natural anti-inflammatory, which will cool and calm any flushing during a flare.